avaje/avaje-jsonb/README.md

   private String street;
   private String suburb;
   private String city;
-  // object fields will automatically have adapters generated
+  // object fields will automatically have adapters generated, no @Json required
-  // no @Json required, (though you can add @Json anyway to modify the adapters how you wish) private OtherClass;
+  // (though you can add @Json anyway to modify the generated adapter how you wish) private OtherClass;

   //add getters/setters